trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 ===============

-Desktop plugins will add icons or widgets for display on the main screen of the Lumina Desktop Environment.
-Click on default start menu in the lower left of the main desktop screen, then click :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Desktop Icons and Plugins`.
+Desktop plugins will add icons or widgets for display on the main screen of the |lumina| Desktop Environment.
+Click on the default start menu in the lower left of the main desktop screen, then click :menuselection:`Preferences --> Configure Desktop --> Interface Configuration --> Desktop Icons and Plugins`.

 .. _luminadesktoppluginmenu1:

 .. figure:: images/luminadesktoppluginmenu1.png

-:numref:`Figure %s: Desktop Plugin Menu <luminadesktoppluginmenu1>` This is the primary menu for configuring desktop plugins.
-Clicking the green "plus" button will open a "Select Plugin" window.
+   Desktop Plugin Menu

+This is the primary menu for configuring desktop plugins, seen in :numref:`Figure %s <luminadesktoppluginmenu1>`.
+Click the :guilabel:`green plus` to open a :guilabel:`Select Plugin` window.
 The user can choose between the available plugins by opening the drop-down menu and clicking the desired plugin.
-Once a plugin has been selected, your choice will appear in the "Embedded Utilities" window.
+Once a plugin has been selected, it will appear in the :guilabel:`Embedded Utilities` window.

-The “Display Desktop Folder Contents” option is used to display each item stored in ~/Desktop as an icon on the desktop.
+The :guilabel:`Display Desktop Folder Contents` option is used to display each item stored in :file:`~/Desktop` as an icon on the desktop.
 By default, this option is selected as its box is black.
-If you de-select this option and click “Save Changes”, the icons for the contents of ~/Desktop will be removed from the desktop.
+De-select this option and click :guilabel:`Save Changes` to remove the icons for the contents of :file:`~/Desktop` from the desktop.
 To define a smaller area on the desktop for displaying icons, use the :ref:`Desktop Icons View` plugin.

-Once all the desired plugins have been added, click the "Save" button that appears in the upper right section.
+Once all the desired plugins have been added, click :guilabel:`Save` in the upper right section.
 The menu will automatically save and implement any changes to the desktop plugins.

 There are numerous plugins in the desktop category, listed in alphabetical order.